|Mac Mini Repeated Video Blackouts every few Seconds with some Yamaha Receivers|

 - Is Mac's firmware and software up to date? (for the OS X version used)

-(Some OS X 10.11.x users have reported general display problems, A 2014 mini owner also noted he had no HDMI/receiver problems (video flicker/dropout) until updating to El Capitan, although he also mentioned using screen sharing. (disable it - see below.
+(Some OS X 10.11.x users have reported general display problems, A 2014 mini owner also noted he had no HDMI/receiver problems (video flicker/dropout) until updating to El Capitan, although he also mentioned using screen sharing.
+(Disable it - see below.
 Also check for incompatible 3rd party addons.)
-If you're using El Capitan, do you have any other drives with OS X 10.9.5 on them to test?)
+If you're using El Capitan, do you have any other drives with an older OS X version to test?)

 - Do you have screen sharing enabled? (or any screen recording, Mirroring, USB video addon, etc.) If so try disabling it.
 These were Tips for OS X HDCP Errors here from the past.
 (Since one affected owner reported no problems in bootcamp (Windows), I'm curious if an OS X setting/add-on is a factor.
 And best to simplify the setup as much as possible when troubleshooting, including disconnecting anything not required from the Mac.)

-- Is Mac's OS X display prefs set to correct resolution?
+- Is Mac's Display Prefs set to correct resolution? (setting supported by TV/Display)

 - Can you play iTunes store HD Video (HDCP required) with direct to TV HDMI connection?